chef-boneyard/chef-dk/lib/chef-dk/skeletons/code_generator/files/default/build_cookbook/README.md

 ## Recipes

-Each of the recipes in this build-cookbook are run in the named phase during the Chef Delivery pipeline.
+Each of the recipes in this build_cookbook are run in the named phase during the Chef Delivery pipeline.
 The `unit`, `syntax`, and `lint` recipes are additionally run when using Test Kitchen for local testing as noted in the above section.

 ## Making Changes - Cookbook Example